Eliteboyus/projmammadov/python/hands-on/flask-01-02-hello-world-app-Jinja-Template/README.md

 - Create a function `third` which returns a string `This is the subpage of third page` and assign a URL route the `third` function with decorator `@app.route('/third/subthird')`.

+- Create a dynamic url which takes id number dynamically and return with a massage which show id of page.

 - run the application in debug mode

 - Connect the Hello World application from the web browser with `localhost:5000` or `127.0.0.1:5000`